Jeep Renegade Review

-Few small SUVs can match the Renegade’s impressive off-road abilities or left-field looks, but it isn’t very comfy on bumpy roads
+Few small SUVs will keep up with the Renegade off-road, but it has cramped rear seats, an average infotainment system and isn’t very comfy on bumpy roads

 Step inside and you’ll be greeted by bundles of chunky details.
 There’s a massive grab handle above the glovebox for the passenger, contrasting metal-effect trims on the dashboard and doors, and even a fake mud splatter on the rev counter.

-The materials in entry-level Sport models don’t exactly feel upmarket but higher-spec Trailhawk models come with plusher leather seats, a larger 6.5-inch touchscreen infotainment system and a second high-resolution screen between the dials in the instrument binnacle.
+The materials in entry-level Sport models don’t exactly feel upmarket but higher-spec Limited, S and Trailhawk models come with plusher leather seats, a larger 8.4-inch touchscreen infotainment system and a second high-resolution screen between the dials in the instrument binnacle.